karu77/Synapse/README.md

         1. Connect your Git repository to the provider.
         2. Configure the build command: `npm run build` (within the `frontend` directory).
         3. Set the publish directory: `frontend/dist`.
-        4. Add your `VITE_API_BASE_URL` environment variable, pointing to your deployed backend's URL.
+        4. Add your `VITE_API_URL` environment variable, pointing to your deployed backend's URL.

 -   **Backend (Node.js/Express App)**:
     -   **Provider**: Services like [Render](https://render.com/), [Heroku](https://www.heroku.com/), or a traditional VPS (e.g., DigitalOcean, AWS EC2) are suitable.